DZGoldman/Learn_State_Channels_Course/course_notes.md

 ### What the Course Isn't
-- Important disclaimer to give: the code provided in the course should _not_ be considered production ready; the goal is primarily to create functional applications that illustrate core principles, not provide applications ready to deploy on mainnet.
+- Important disclaimer to give: the code provided in the course should _not_ be considered production ready; the goal is primarily to create functional applications that illustrate core principles, not provide applications ready to be deploy on mainnet.
 Didactically, clarity and simplicity will be prioritized.

 - The course will not cover any sort of P2P messaging layer or routing system; our applications will assume some centralized (though non-custodial) server for message passing (we will essentially be mimicking a more robust system with a simple web-socket/ webRTC layer).